JefferyCarmichael/bamazon/README.md

 ![Command prompt](/assets/images/add.jpg)

-The product with the updated quantity will be displayed in the menu.
+Once the user presses *Enter*  after entering the quantity, the product is displayed in the inventory with an updated quantity.

 ![Command prompt](/assets/images/addcomplete.jpg)

-__Note:__ This option will only update products that is already in the store.
+__Note:__ This option will only update products that are currently in inventory at the store.

 ### Add New Product

-From the main menu select option 4: __Add a New Product.__
+From the main menu, select option 4: __Add a New Product.__
 The user will be prompted to enter the following information:

 * Manufacturer's name